romz-pl/yumbo/doc/post-12/text.md

-# Commercial linear programming solvers
+# Commercial Linear Programming Solvers

 The list of commercial linear programming solvers is long.
 Below I give a short description of six of them, which are available through the NEOS server.